 Zoom presentation from December 1, 2021.

-The presentation included these slides on the history and design of the two train stations, plus a visual history of the station (the slide shows below).
+The presentation included these slides on the history, architecture, and design of the Hopewell and Pennington train stations, plus a visual history of the Hopewell station (the slide shows below).

 Hopewell Train Stations – History Briefs